-Latin Grammar, including Prosody, (Harkness' or Allen and Greenough's); Latin prose composition, (Forty-four exer cises, to the passive voice, in Arnold's Latin Prose Composition or parts one and two, to page 166, of Harkness' Introduction to Elementary Latin Prose Composition, or an equivalent in Allen and Greenough's Latin Composition); four books of Cæsar's Commentaries, six orations of Cicero, and six books of Æneid.
+Latin Grammar, including Prosody, (Harkness', or Allen and Greenough's); Latin prose composition, (Forty-four exercises, to the passive voice, in Arnold's Latin Prose Composition, or parts one and two, to page 166, of Harkness' Introduction to Elementary Latin Prose Composition, or an equivalent in Allen and Greenough's Latin Composition); four books of Cæsar's Commentaries, six orations of Cicero, and six books of Æneid.
 Real equivalents for any of the above mentioned works will be accepted.
-The so-called Roman method of pronunciation of Latin is recommended, as found in Allen & Greenough's, or in the last edition of Harkness's Grammar.